 CAC: Customer Acquisition Cost

-The CAC reflects how much your company spends to gain a new customers.
+The CAC reflects how much your company spends to gain new customers.
 This metric can be helpful as you plan and refine your SaaS digital marketing strategy.

 CRO: Conversion Rate Optimization